Acramonics/LadybirdRadioUpdated/README.md

-Trmmer cap should be 6mm
+Trmmer cap is 6mm diameter with 5.3mm lead spacing